mkm29/uds-k3d-calico/README.md

 ### Variables

-The following variables can be configured when deploying the UDS K3d package:
+The following variables can be configured when deploying the UDS k3d Calico package:

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:--------:|